algorithmwatch/dataskop-electron/docs/publishing.md

   }
 ```

-### macOS
+### macOS certificate

+In addition to make auto update work, you need to get developer certificates from Apple, and set appropriate ENV varibales in GitHub actions.

 NB: zip as build target is required to make auto-update work: https://github.com/electron-userland/electron-builder/issues/2199

-In addition to make auto update work, you need to get developer certificates from Apple, and set appropriate ENV varibales in GitHub actions.

 Guides:

 - https://codycallahan.com/blog/deploying-electron-with-github-actions-macos
 - https://www.electron.build/code-signing

+### Windows certificate

+1. Get a Windows Code Signing Certificate
+2. Export the cert with private key and password
+3. Encode cert as base64 (<https://www.electron.build/code-signing.html#travis-appveyor-and-other-ci-servers>) and set it as `WIN_CSC_LINK`.
+4. Set the password in `WIN_CSC_KEY_PASSWORD`.

 ### Keybase notification

 Send a notification for successful releases to a Keybase channel via the Keybase webhookbot.
+Set `KEYBASE_WEBHOOK` for this.